 Boo . . .
 You Scared me!

 Halloween can be a stressful time for dogs.
-They don’t understand why your next door neighbor is wearing a testscary monster mask, why everyone is knocking on the door for candy or why there are more cars and people on your street.
+They don’t understand why your next door neighbor is wearing a scary monster mask, why everyone is knocking on the door for candy or why there are more cars and people on your street.
 If your dog isn’t a fan of Halloween, create a calm room with his bed, toys, treats and quiet music.
 Perhaps distribute candy from your porch or driveway instead of having trick-or-treaters ring the doorbell.
 If you take your dog trick-or-treating, be sure their collar has a tag with your name and phone number in the event they pull away from you in all the excitement.

 What’s Cuter Than a Dog in a Halloween Costume?

 Be sure your dog’s costume does not restrict vision, movement, breathing or barking.
-Some dogs are nervous about wearing a halloweenpuppymummy1
+Some dogs are nervous about wearing a

 costume while others just love it.
 We suggest a trial-run a few days before our party with a reward of a few dog treats so your pet can get accustomed to their cuteness!